Syncrude Oil Sand Mine, Alberta, Canada

 The Athabasca resource is thought to have come about as a result of the north-easterly migration of light crude from southern Alberta driven by the same geological forces that formed the Rocky Mountains.

-"Ranked as the world's largest producer of synthetic crude from oil sands, nearly 95 million barrels of the company's "Syncrude Sweet Blend" were shipped in 2006."
+“Ranked as the world’s largest producer of synthetic crude from oil sands, it produces nearly 350,000 barrels a day.”

 Over time the original crude was then gradually transformed into more viscous bitumen and the deposits accumulated in incised valleys within Devonian strata, which were subsequently modified by the rising sea levels of the early Cretaceous.